jamos-tay/aeutils/user_docs.md

 - Some buttons will read a value from the Settings tab which will affect functionality, such as the loop length.
 Check each script's documentation for which settings are read.
 - All plugin functionality is achieved using vanilla AE.
 You can uninstall the plugin at any time without breaking existing projects.
 - This also means you can tweak any generated result if it's not to your liking.
+- This plugin relies heavily on [AE expressions](https://helpx.adobe.com/sg/after-effects/using/expression-basics.html).
+No need to know how to write them, but it's good to know what they are and how they work in general.

 ## Errors